Tyrn/wei/the-insider-en.typ

-     Having gotten attached  to the young headman, Bemish started to ask him how  he, Bemish,  had maltreated him and Adini covered with blood, sweat and tears confessed  that,  having been young  and silly,  he had taken part  in palace pilfering a year  ago -  just  a little  bit,  two  Iniss  rugs,  not particularly old, were the only things that he had peddled.
+     Having gotten attached  to the young headman, Bemish started to ask him how  he, Bemish,  had maltreated him and Adini covered with blood, sweat and tears confessed  that,  having been young  and silly,  he had taken part  in palace pilfering a year  ago---just  a little  bit,  two  Iniss  rugs,  not particularly old, were the only things that he had peddled.
 A powerful gang, probably connected  to Shavash, ratted on the competitor or they  decided to write the stolen stuff off using  Adini.
 Thus, he found himself in Shavash's